syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaps/ShapeType.md

 # Shape Type

-[`SfMaps`](https://help.syncfusion.com/xamarin-ios/sfmaps/getting-started) allows to provide various shape type in the [`ShapeFileLayer`](https://help.syncfusion.com/xamarin-ios/sfmaps/getting-started#adding-layers) such as Polygon, Polyline and Points.
+[`SfMaps`](https://help.syncfusion.com/xamarin-ios/sfmaps/getting-started) allows to provide various shape types in [`ShapeFileLayer`](https://help.syncfusion.com/xamarin-ios/sfmaps/getting-started#adding-layers) such as Polygon, Polyline, and Points.

 ## Polygon

-A polygon is a two-dimensional surface stored as a sequence of points defining its exterior bounding ring and 0 or more interior rings.
+Polygon is a two-dimensional surface stored as a sequence of points defining its exterior bounding ring and 0 or more interior rings.
 Polygons are always simple.
-Mostly the polygon shape type defines group of land, water bodies, and other features that have a spatial extent.
+Mostly the polygon shape type defines a group of land, water bodies, and other features that have a spatial extent.

 ![Single selection support in Xamarin.Forms Maps](Images/polygon.jpg)

 ## Polyline

-The polyline is shape that has a dimension of 1.
-It is called a simple line, if it does not intersect itself.
+The polyline is a shape that has a dimension of 1.
+It is called a simple line if it does not intersect itself.
 The polylines are often used to define linear features such as roads, rivers, and power lines.
 Mostly the shape file layer with the polyline shape type is used as [`sublayer`](https://help.syncfusion.com/xamarin-ios/sfmaps/sublayer#adding-sublayer).

-The below example demonstrates the sublayer with the polyline shape type.
-In that roads(sublayer) of Bahrain (base layer) has been displayed using the shape file layer of maps
+The following code example demonstrates the sublayer with polyline shape type.
+The roads (sublayer) of Bahrain (base layer) is displayed using the shape file layer of maps.

 {% tabs %}